dpc-sdp/ripple/docs/content/design-system/5.components/pagination.md

 - how many pages or items they can navigate through
 - where the page or item they are viewing sits in the order of other pages or items
-- how they can immediately navigate to other pages or items
+- how they can immediately navigate to other pages or items.

 Pagination sits at the bottom of each page.
 It's a quick and easy way for users to move between each page.